 Temperature and temperature changes

 Everyone knows that the right temperature is important, especially for commercial painters.
 The general rule of thumb is that latex (water-based) paints can be applied in temperatures that range from 40 to 90 degrees Fahrenheit, while oil-based paints can be applied in temperatures between 50 and 85 degrees Fahrenheit.

 Most beginners will assume that painting under hot weather simply means that the paint will dry faster.
 While this is true, it is not always the case.
-There are also cons of painting during a very hot day, or under direct sunlight.
-The paint may not cure properly and may dry too fast, which will likely result in an uneven finish or more surface problems like speckling, blistering, or “alligatoring.”
+There are also cons of painting during a very hot day or under direct sunlight.
+The paint may not cure properly and dry too fast, likely resulting in an uneven finish or more surface problems like speckling, blistering, or “alligatoring.”

 While the winter season may be the best time for interior painting, it is otherwise the worst time for exterior painting.
 It simply ruins your paint job – the temperature is just too cold and the winds are just too sharp for the paint to cure properly.
 And if you do to go out to paint during the dead of winter, the paint would most likely flake or peel off.
 That’s why wintertime is not the exactly the busiest time for commercial painters (and obviously, you should not look for them during this season).
 Of course, if you live in an area where temperatures don’t go very low, this may not be as much of a problem for commercial painters in Lathrop who are painting your building’s exterior.

 Temperature changes or fluctuations should also be considered.
 Many paints react negatively towards these temperature changes between day and night.
 An ideal season to paint the exterior is late in the summer and early in the fall since the likelihood of extreme temperature changes throughout the day will be very low.
 However, that still depends on the region you live and its climate conditions.

 Humidity and moisture